Owl and Pussycat Napkin Rings

 The term "runcible" as in runsible spoon, was invented for the poem.

-Both napkin rings are presented in an organza gift bag.
+Both napkin rings are presented in an organza gift bag with care instructions.

 Every Glover and Smith napkin rings are handmade from polished, Solid lead free pewter which is non-tarnishing (that was the lead in old pewter) and completely nickel free and food safe.